Google Rating

 veneers-vs-crowns

 When it comes to dental restoration, two of the most popular options are veneers and crowns.
-Both can be used to improve your smile’s appearance, but each has its advantages and disadvantages.
+Both can be used to improve your smile’s appearance, but each has advantages and disadvantages.
 So, how do you know which restoration procedure is the best for you?

 Your dentist must evaluate your case to help you make an informed decision.
 Factors that will be considered include tooth damage, bite alignment, and oral health.
-Here is a general overview of when veneers vs crowns might be recommended:
+Here is a general overview of when veneers vs. crowns might be recommended:

 Veneers are typically used for cosmetic purposes.
 For example, they can cover up minor imperfections, such as chips or cracks.
 Veneers are also sometimes used to change the shape or colour of your teeth.